Highlights of Public Consultation

 Consulting with Canadians

 Now more than ever, Canadians wish to be consulted on matters that affect them.
 The Bank recognizes that in order to design bank notes that have broad appeal and reflect Canada, we need more input from Canadians.
-Therefore, we will consult more openly and with a larger number of Canadians on the development of visual content for new bank note series (theme, subject matter and images), while applying the criteria developed for the series in question.
+Therefore, we will consult more openly and with a larger number of Canadians on the development of visual content for new bank notes (theme, subject matter and images), while applying the criteria developed for the note in question.

 The Bank will conduct broader and more representative consultations by using a variety of approaches (both qualitative and quantitative) and by leveraging new technology, where appropriate.
 We will invite more Canadians to contribute ideas toward the selection of bank note images.
 We will ensure that a representative cross-section of Canada’s population has an opportunity to provide feedback.

-The Bank will also consult with Canadians to determine their appetite for changes in the established conventions regarding bank note design (e.g., whether notes celebrate individual achievements or celebrate the collective accomplishments of Canadians; whether the portrait subjects should change, and, if yes, the criteria for selecting new portrait subjects).
+The Bank will also consult with Canadians to determine their appetite for changes in the established conventions regarding bank note design (e.g., whether the portrait subjects should change).

 The Bank will report back to Canadians on the results of any consultation to ensure greater transparency around the design process.